 Natural Reader: naturalreaders.com

-All our platforms (except Movie Discovery) have closed captioning available.
+All our streaming media platforms (except Movie Discovery) have closed captioning available.
 Look for the CC button or menu on the bottom-right of the video player to turn captions on or off.
 We recommend you turn on captions for all films screened in the classroom.

 Academic Video Online, Films on Demand, and Kanopy all have full transcripts available for all films.
 You can search, translate, or download the transcripts as well.